Corbachu/rottexpr/README.md

 * The [EDGEWiki](http://3dfxdev.net/edgewiki) is also a great resource for editing documentation and other information related to the engine.

-(C) 1999 - 2021 [Isotope SoftWorks](https://www.facebook.com/IsotopeSoftWorks/) and Contributors (The EDGE Team).
+(C) 1999 - 2022 [Isotope SoftWorks](https://www.facebook.com/IsotopeSoftWorks/) and Contributors (The EDGE Team).
 All Rights Reserved.

 ---

+# Currently In-Progress

+* Remove Makefile support, use CMake instead
+* Total refactor of code, to follow EDGE conventions (file renames to better organize code, merge/removal of unused files, swap places/names of many functions)
+* Convert codebase to C++ (98/2011 at least), and completely get rid of the wonky "private" headers (prefixed with _)
+* Remove/strip/convert many local functions to use EPI backend instead

+# Goals
+* RENDERER: Convert rendering/SDL2 code to OpenGL-only
+* MODS: Update WAD code to EDGE, and using physfs, enable archive support for EPK/PK3 for mods and main EDGE.epk data (following EDGE EPK standards)

 # rottexpr Readme
 Based off of the icculus Rise of the Triad source port